Rookie143/Trace/README.md

 ```

 `detect.py` recognizes the generated `clean_` and `poison_` filenames and
-reports the maximum-F1 threshold automatically.
+reports the best-F1 threshold automatically.
 No manifest is required.

-TRACE always computes both CTC and FTC and combines them with equal weight.
-Every image uses 30 background queries and 50 focal queries, with five random
-non-overlapping NBOs in each focal query.

 See [THIRD_PARTY.md](THIRD_PARTY.md) for upstream projects and data provenance.